Bachata (dance): Sensual

-Korke is the creator of the BachataStars competition, in which participants get a random song and show ability to improvise, while showing their dance skills and musicality.

-Ballroom style
+Ballroom

 Ballroom style is yet another dance developed in the West, primarily for dance competitions rather than social dancing, with very extreme hip movements and much ballroom dance styling.
 The basic step is based on western "traditional" dance.

-Other styles
+Other

 There are other Western dances, pioneered and promoted by different teachers around the world, each with its own distinct flair.
 Whether these are considered completely different styles or simply variations of the main styles above is often argued by teachers and students alike.